ankita30/Rock-Paper-and-Scissors-/README.md

 2. Instruct the computer to randomly select either Rock, Paper, or Scissors
 3. Compare the user's choice and the computer's choice
 4. Determine a winner (the user or the computer)
-5. Inform the user who the winner is Let's begin!
+5. Inform the user who the winner is!